crshapiro/BmoreZarl/README.md

 # BmoreZarl
-BmoreZarl is the Zoé and Carl's wedding website
+BmoreZarl is Zoé and Carl's wedding website